artisan-roaster-scope/artisan/_pages/about.md

 Artisan supports the following 64bit operating systems:

 * macOS 10.15 and newer
-* Windows 10 (Intel) and newer
+* Windows 10 (x64) and newer
 * Linux glibc 2.31

-There are also legacy builds for Windows 8 and macOS 10.13 as well as experimental builds for the Raspberry Pi platform.
+There are also legacy builds for Windows 8 (x64) and macOS 10.13 as well as experimental builds for the Raspberry Pi platform.

 ## Notable Features